Ayurveda: A Sustainable Tradition Of Holistic Wellness

 Organic, Ethical Harvesting, and Farming

-At Kerala Ayurveda, we ensure every ingredient used to create our many blends of oils, single herbal supplements, and traditional formulations is equitable to the ecosystem.
+At Kerala Ayurveda, we ensure every ingredient used to create our many blends of oils, single herbal supplements, and traditional formulations are equitable to the ecosystem.
 This means the sourced ingredient is either organically farmed and extracted with help of small family farms, or ethically wild-harvested in a way that ensures the sustained health and exuberance of the natural world.

 For example, herbs such as Ashwagandha and Shatavari grow in the Kerala region of India and are harvested organically.
 Ayurveda is not limited to botanicals as medicine; honey is also an important part of the native ecosystem.